ehildenb/git-ci/README.md

 Git Tools
 ---------

+### Shell Commands

 Directory `bin` contains extra `git` commands which help with using this tool.

 -   `git-ci` is the main test executor.
 -   `git-replay` allows replaying an existing git commit.
 -   `git-rebased-on` checks if the given pair of commits are related ancestrally.

+### Interactive Server `git-shell`

+Directory `git-shell-commands` contains helpful commands for admins of the CI server.

+-   `help` lists the available commands.
+-   `sync` syncs the checked out version of the CI repo with the bare version.